CovertLab/wcEcoli/README.md

 See [docs/README.md](docs/README.md) for more info on setting up and running the model.

 In short, there are two alternative setups to run the model: inside a Docker container vs. in a manually constructed `pyenv` virtual environment.
+With Docker, you can start running a simulation with three commands:
+1. Pull the Docker image:
+    ```shell script
+    docker pull docker.pkg.github.com/CovertLab/WholeCellEcoliRelease/wcm-full:latest
+    ```
+1. Run the Docker container:
+    ```shell script
+    docker run --name=wcm -it --rm wcm-full
+    ```
+1. Inside the container:
+    ```shell script
+    python runscripts/manual/runSim.py
+    ```

 ## Quick start

-When running this code, prepare with these steps (the wcm-code Docker container already prepares this for you):
+When running this code, prepare with these steps (the wcm-full Docker container already prepares this for you):

 1. `cd` to the top level of your `wcEcoli` directory.
 2. Set the `$PYTHONPATH`: